Published on: 03-05-2017

 A GIF is basically a series of screenshots from a video or several images placed alongside each other.
 A “living” picture of this kind brings more movement into your publication than a static image.
 Using Giphy or Imgflip you can make your own GIF with little or no knowledge of Photoshop.

 GIFs are now no longer used only as memes (often a joke that can easily be shared in the form of an image or GIF) but also increasingly to support your message.
 They can be used, for example, to explain complex systems, provide visual support or demonstrate something great.
-For example, check out these five applications for GIFs.
+For example, check out these five appliactions for GIFs.
 Food for thought, right ;).

 Test your publication before going live